 “Dinner I suppose.”
 Levi let go of the wall and landed softly, and silently, on the mat.
-“Just remember that right now your daily regimen so far consists of accuracy training, and hugging that wall.
-We’ll get into some sparring tomorrow and I’ll teach you how to start some beginner exercises on the wooden practice dummy over there.”
+“Just remember that your daily regimen so far consists of accuracy training, and hugging that wall.
+We’ll get into some sparring tomorrow, and I’ll teach you how to start some beginner exercises on the wooden practice dummy over there.”

-Picking his t-shirt up from the wood floor, he exited the loft with Madeline behind him.
-Both of them went their separate ways to get cleaned up.
-She didn’t do a lot of sweating, and neither did he, but there was just something about being clean after a workout, not matter how slight it was, that they both shared.
+Picking his t-shirt up from the wood floor, he exited the loft with Madeline behind him, then both of them went their separate ways to get cleaned up.
+She didn’t do a lot of sweating, and neither did he, but there was just something about being clean after a workout, no matter how slight it was, that they both shared.
 Madeline was out first, heading to the kitchen to start browning the ground beef for the shepherd’s pie she was making tonight, as part of her agreement.
 She managed to get the entire meal prepped and into the oven before Levi came out of his room, which she thought was odd.

 “Yeah, fine,” Levi answered her, coming in from the living room.
 “Just another job offer.
 I’ve decided to take it, so I’ll be gone for the next few days.
 I’ll go over it with you, to show you how things are handled.”

 He sniffed the air with a pleasant look on his face.

 “That smells really good,” he complimented.
 “Cottage pie?”

 “Well, I call it shepherd’s pie, but yeah,” Madeline replied.
 “I made it with extra vegetables.
 Oh, and before I forget, Caslon said his sister was staying at his place for Halloween.
 He wanted me to come over and meet her, but you’ll be gone.
 Would it be okay if I paid a short visit while you’re out?”